animazum/Bioinformatics-Pipeline-Project/README.md

 I will upload a file with example bam and bed files in case that you need to do some testing before using larger files. (test BAM file was retrieved from https://github.com/brainstorm/)

 This program is capable to used as many bam or bed files as needed.
-Also It only requires samtools and basic bash tools, so practically any linux machine would be able to run it in no time.
+Also It only requires samtools and basic bash tools, so practically any machine linux ubuntu 20.04 LTS or similar would be able to run it in no time.
 ############################################################################

 ## Author
 Benjamin Padilla-Morales

 GitHub: animazum

 ## Dependencies